 The Times They Are A-Changin’

 John Nixon left the Derwent Singers to work for Rolls Royce in the USA in 1976.
 But his choir lived on, under the direction firstly of Kate Baxter.
-She and successive conductors—Barrie Simms, Martin Ryman, John Jenkins, John York Skinner, Peter Collis, Christopher Monks and not least today’s Richard Roddis—have stamped their individual marks on the choir, ensuring it has been reinvigorated with fresh talent, and that less experienced singers are nurtured alongside the more mature hands.
-Singers have also come and gone over the years, but many stayed with the choir for the best part of a lifetime, including Robin, Norman Booth, Josie, Josie’s husband Alan—a talented artist and potter who created the Derwent Singers logo—and Mike Bates, founder of Burton Youth Choir and Mercian Chorale and Deputy Conductor of the Derwents—all now sadly missed.
+She and successive conductors—Barrie Simms, Martin Ryman, John Jenkins, John York Skinner, Peter Collis, Christopher Monks, Richard Roddis and, not least, todays Dexter Drown—have stamped their individual marks on the choir, ensuring it has been reinvigorated with fresh talent, and that less experienced singers are nurtured alongside the more mature hands.
+Singers have also come and gone over the years, but many stayed with the choir for the best part of a lifetime, including Robin Dodd, Norman Booth, Josie Lugg, Josie’s husband Alan—a talented artist and potter who created the Derwent Singers' logo— Mike Bates, founder of Burton Youth Choir and Mercian Chorale and Deputy Conductor of the Derwents and Helen Alexander—all now sadly missed.

 "Watch out for their next concert….and get behind me at the ticket desk” ……as their reputation preceded them, (we) anticipated something very special, however that was an understatement."